KaizeNodeLabs/SafeSwap/apps/backend/postgre-setup.md

 ## Configuration

 The database configuration is managed through environment variables.
-Create a `.env` file in the project root with the following configuration:
+Create a `.env` file in the `apps/backend` root with the following configuration:

 ```
 POSTGRES_DB=testdb